oshaughnessy/sierramountainll/_pages/softball.md

 - Parent or coach as umpire
 - Defensive coaches are allowed and encouraged to be on the field during game play to instruct their players
-- 5 and 6-year-old players may use a tee at the coach's discretion
+- Batters may use a tee at the coach's discretion, but it is not encouraged.
+  Players should be learning to hit a thrown pitch.

 ### 8U/Player Pitch/Minors AA
 {: .softball}